stephenmerritt74/6306CaseStudy2/Presentation/CaseStudy2.md

 After the initial evaluation of the data to better understand the distribution of NAs and missing character strings and cleaning up the variable names it came time to sort out the significant data issues pertinent to analysis.

-Several variables contained coded values that were likley generated by collection software to indicate NULL values.
+Several variables contained coded values that were likely generated by collection software to indicate NULL values.
 These could include 999, 0, or negative values.
 All of these were recoded as either a missing string or an NA as appropriate to the variable format.

 Several variables were the wrong structure type and this needed correction in order to allow for proper analysis.
 Age allowed for fractional values rather than only whole integers so the values were rounded down.
 The Sons and Daughters fields were both factors and Sons had a number of odd values that appear to have carried over from the gender field.
 These coded values were recoded correctly and both were converted to integers since partial children shouldn't exist in the real world.

 The Country variable contained two issues.
-The first issue were numerous mispellings of countries which were easily corrected.
+The first issue were numerous misspellings of countries which were easily corrected.
 The second was a potential mismatch with the Country field of the HDI data scrapped later in this analysis.
 Such conflicts were renamed in favor of the HDI data.
 Some values did not exist in the HDI data because they are not separate countries so these territories, such as Guam, were rolled into their parent nation.

 The occupation field required the most work and still remains of dubious value.
 With over 600 unique occupations in the untidied dataset due to the nature of open text fields, we wanted to make the field more legible but not filter out the usefulness of individual respondents.
 As such the many garbage responses such as "Fdsdf", "Ouh", or "Please Specify" were recoded as missing values.
 Where possible common words were used to collapse like jobs together.
 Examples include "Teacher", "Faculty", and "Professor" collapsing down into "Educator".
 Several other typos and translation issues were corrected but the end result is still roughly 500 unique occupations.